Crime Level

 Frequently Asked Questions

-What is the crime rate in Citrus Park?
+What types of crime are most common in Citrus Park?

 What are the safest neighborhoods in Citrus Park?

-Is Citrus Park a good place to live?
+Is Citrus Park a good place to live based on safety and economic data?